ReactFinland/future-frontend-site/content/for-sponsors.md

 ## Packages

-For the second edition, we have decided on the following packages and pricing:
+You can find our sponsor packages and pricing below:

 &nbsp; | BRAND | TECH | EPIC | UNICORN
 -|-|-|-|-